hannesdatta/course-odcm/content/docs/tutorials/software/anaconda.md

 [![Anaconda Install Tutorial](https://img.youtube.com/vi/hGZSAuDcmQc/0.jpg)](https://www.youtube.com/watch?v=hGZSAuDcmQc)

+Wondering why Anaconda is so powerful?
+[Read about it here!](https://jupyter4edu.github.io/jupyter-edu-book/getting-going.html#local-installation-on-students-or-lab-computers)

 Tips:
 - We recommend installing the Anaconda 64-Bit Graphical Installer (version 3.8), which you find at the bottom of [this](https://www.anaconda.com/products/individual) page.
 - At 2:23, Hannes opens the Command Prompt.
 On Mac, this program is called the Terminal (for more information see [this](https://generalassembly.github.io/prework/cl/#/) interactive walkthrough - optional).